Menu image/svg+xml

 Holistic Biodiversity Management in Construction Materials Industry (GiBBS) Strategies and Measures for Biodiversity Protection in Context of Resource Extraction, project phase 2

-The project of the BMBF Research Initative for the Conservation of Biodiversity (FEdA), which was preceded by a one-year conception phase, aims to preserve and promote biodiversity in the extraction sites of the building materials industry.
-The bulk raw materials gravel, sand, clay and gypsum are needed for the production of building materials.
-According to the Federal Environment Agency, they account for the lion's share of non-renewable raw materials: 517 million tonnes (in 2015) out of a total of 769 million tonnes.
-Their extraction is associated with considerable interventions in ecosystems.
+The project from the BMBF Research Initiative for the Conservation of Biodiversity (FEdA), which was preceded by a one-year conceptual phase, aimed to preserve and promote biodiversity in the quarrying sites of the building materials industry.
+The bulk raw materials gravel, sand, clay and gypsum are required for the production of building materials.
+According to the Federal Environment Agency, at 517 million tons in 2015, they accounted for the lion's share of the 769 million tons of non-renewable raw materials extracted in Germany.
+Their extraction is associated with considerable interference in ecosystems.

 Extraction sites as ecological niches

-Nevertheless, extraction sites can provide special ecological niches and thus habitats for pioneer species and specialists that have become rare in Germany.
-This applies to both during operation and after the end of raw material extraction.
-In the case of immigration and/or occurrence of such species in extraction sites that are not listed in existing extraction permits, the Federal Species Protection Act applies, such as the prohibition of killing or the protection of reproduction and resting sites.
-This can lead to permits being suspended and companies having to interrupt their operations.
-Many companies avoid this conflict by preventing valuable biotope structures from being created in the first place through so-called "preventive maintenance / upkeep".
+Nevertheless, extraction sites can provide special ecological niches and thus habitats for pioneer species and specialists that have become rare in Germany, both during operation and after the end of raw material extraction.
+In the event of the immigration and/or occurrence of such species in extraction sites that were not listed in existing permits, species protection law applies, such as the ban on killing or the protection of breeding and resting sites.
+This can lead to permits being suspended and companies having to suspend their activities.
+Many companies avoid this conflict by preventing valuable biotope structures from being created in the first place through so-called “preventive maintenance”.

 Biodiversity Management: Systematic Monitoring and Citizen Science Approach

-Surveys conducted during Phase 1 of this project have shown that companies base their technical requirements for biodiversity management and monitoring primarily on the requirements of the licensing authorities, which nevertheless vary from state to state.
-However, companies should not (have to) perceive each extraction site as a new project, but should be able to operate with standardized requirements.
-Such a consistent management practice across different sites, however, is difficult to implement without adapting the legal framework.
-Together with companies and their associations, as well as environmental authorities and nature conservation associations, issues relating to the standardization of requirements for companies and good practice in biodiversity management of raw material mining companies are to be discussed and agreed upon.
+Surveys in the first phase of this project had shown that companies align their technical requirements for biodiversity management and monitoring primarily with the requirements of the licensing authorities, which in turn vary depending on the federal state.
+However, companies should not (have to) perceive each extraction site as a new project, but should be able to act with uniform guidelines.
+However, such uniform management practice across different sites is difficult to implement without adapting the legal framework.
+Together with companies extracting raw materials and their associations as well as environmental authorities and nature conservation associations, issues relating to the standardization of requirements for companies and good practice in biodiversity management in the building materials industry were discussed and agreed.
+The result is a handbook that supports companies in the introduction of voluntary, holistic biodiversity management.

 IÖW Project Team